 - The Stephan Langton inn is named after the Archbishop of Canterbury in the reign of King John.
 He was a member of the baron's council which forced the king to sign the Magna Carta in 1215.
 A 19thC biography claimed (without supporting evidence) that he was born in the hamlet of Friday Street.

-- Abinger Roughs take their name from an area of poor sandy soil once used for rough pasture.
-The grassland and mixed woodland used to be part of the Abinger Hall estate and is now owned by the National Trust.
+- Abinger Roughs takes its name from an area of poor sandy soil between medieval fields and rough pasture.
+It used to be part of the Abinger Hall estate and is now owned by the National Trust.

 - The Wilberforce Memorial marks the spot where this Victorian bishop (a son of William Wilberforce) was killed when he fell from his horse in 1873.
 Known as ‘Soapy Sam’, he vigorously opposed Darwin's theory of evolution, most notably in a famous debate at Oxford in 1860.
 Hearing of his death, his opponent Thomas Huxley is said to have waspishly remarked that “his brains had at last come into contact with reality, and the result had been fatal”.